 The law requires new teachers, school administrators, school psychologists, and other personnel to provide documentation of a completed criminal record check.
 Students who complete field experiences as part of their HFC coursework must provide a statewide criminal record check prior to working with children in public or non-public schools.

-- *Natural Sciences: Consult your advisor, counselor, or transfer institution, for transfer institution major/minor requirements.
+- *Natural Sciences and Electives: Consult your academic Pre-Education advisor, or transfer institution, for transfer institution major/minor requirements.
+PHY-133 or CHEM-131 recommended for second Natural Sciences MTA course.